AnubhavBajaj/Twitter_Sentiment_Analysis/README.md

 Analysing people emotions using tweets

 ## Algorithm used for Binary text Classification problems
-•	Cleaning Data by looking for null values and Getting unique Classes
+•	Cleaning Data by looking for null values and Getting unique Classes from them
 •	Text Processing: text to lower case , strip punctuation, remove stop words
 •	Tokenizing using tf-idf and word2vec and Data Preprocessing (to extract relevant information)
 •	Stemming  and Lemmatization